 Fleas (Siphonaptera).
 Blood-sucking parasites occuring on mammals and birds.
+Having a desire to explore the space around you, you will definitely come across these parasites, so at https://top-papers.com/book-report/ you can view a custom book report to understand this topic.
 Almost half of the known parasitizing insects are fleas.
 There are almost 1500 flea species.
 Most of them attack wild animals and pets.
 They are also konwn for attacking not only men and animals but also each other.
 Numerous hosts and their frequent changes have an important meaning for transmitting dangerous pathogenic microorganisms from animals to men and from animals to other animals.

 Fleas occur all over the world.
 Some species are able to spread widely and others live in a limited area.

 Fleas are parasites reaching from 0,8 to 7 mm.
 They have no wings, which were lost because of their way of life.
 Their highly developed legs allow them to jump high.
 The mouth lets them sting and suck blood.
 Their body is covered by a hard skin with teeth directed backwards.The colour of the body oscillates from light to dark brown.
 Their bodies are flattened on the sides which makes it easier for them to move among hair and feathers.

 - they spread dog tapeworms among dogs, cats and humans (especially children)

 - they spread germs, tularemia, charbon, coxiella brunnetti, Mediterranean fever, endemic mice typhus and viruses of cat leukemia.